 Five months later, this September, the medical company Synchron announced that it had successfully tested a more advanced stage of "telepathic" technology.
 A technology based on a sensor that for the first time does not require a small hole to be made in the user's skull to be implanted.
 This is not a trivial matter.
 Telepathy between two people (or more) becomes an advantageous option, compared to a non-invasive procedure.

-Synchron's thin, flexible array of electrical sensors, also called a stentrode, travels through the bloodstream to the brain, parks nearby, and begins to read neural activity.
-Mental telepathy, in short, of course, but electronic.
+Synchron's thin, flexible array of electrical sensors, also known as the stentrode, travels through the bloodstream to the brain, parks nearby and begins to read neural activity Mental telepathy, well, sure, but electronic.